Fredsan Marshall

 Fredsan Marshall (born 26 December 1994) is an Indian professional footballer who plays as a midfielder or winger.
 He is also a member of the India national futsal team.

 Club career

 Born in Goa, Marshall began his career as part of the Brazil Football Academy, before joining Dempo under-20 side.
 He then played for local side Vasco, before joining Goa side for Premier Futsal in 2016.

 Churchill Brothers

 For the 2018–19 season, Marshall joined the I-League club Churchill Brothers.
-He made debut for the club on 28 October against Punjab FC.
+He made his debut for the club on 28 October against Punjab FC.

 Marshall scored his first goal for Churchill Brothers on 5 March 2021 against Real Kashmir.
 His second half stoppage goal was decisive in a 2–1 victory.